mahmoudkasaji/Arabic-VoC/replit.md

 ### Technical Implementation
 - **Backend Framework**: Hybrid Flask/API architecture optimized for Replit deployment.
 Flask routes for internal operations, API blueprints for complex processing.
-- **Authentication**: Enterprise Replit OAuth 2.0 with PKCE and role-based access control.
-Native Replit integration with a three-table user management system (`replit_users`, `replit_user_preferences`, `replit_oauth`).
+- **Authentication**: Enterprise Replit OAuth 2.0 with PKCE and role-based access control using a three-table user management system.
 - **AI System**: Advanced Arabic analyzer with OpenAI GPT-4o integration, supporting sentiment analysis, emotion detection, and topic categorization with cultural context awareness.
 - **Database**: PostgreSQL 13+ with Arabic collation, connection pooling, and performance indexes, managed by Flask-SQLAlchemy.
 - **Frontend**: Jinja2 templates with RTL support, custom CSS with an Arabic design system, vanilla JavaScript, and Chart.js for visualizations.
 Arabic fonts (Amiri, Cairo) are used.
-- **Survey Management**: Flask routes for simple operations (list, create, distribute), API blueprints for complex analytics.
-Streamlined navigation, unified interface for creation, distribution, and monitoring, with multi-channel options (email, SMS, links).
-Supports various question types and generates web-hosted survey links (custom URLs, QR codes).
+- **Survey Management**: Flask routes for simple operations, API blueprints for complex analytics.
+Supports multi-channel distribution (email, SMS, links) and various question types, generating web-hosted survey links.
-- **Analytics Dashboard**: Hybrid approach - Flask routes for basic data, API blueprints for complex analytics.
-Consolidated into two core approaches: Main Analytics Dashboard for KPIs and Advanced Analytics for enhanced text analysis and professional reporting.
-Features quantitative metrics, qualitative text analytics, and a journey matrix.
-Includes predictive CX insights (satisfaction, early warning, opportunity detection) and an "Actions Required" workflow tab for analysts.
+- **Analytics Dashboard**: Hybrid approach using Flask routes for basic data and API blueprints for complex analytics.
+Consolidates into main analytics dashboard for KPIs and advanced analytics for text analysis and professional reporting.
+Includes predictive CX insights and an "Actions Required" workflow tab.
-- **Feedback Widgets**: Flask routes for simple submissions, API blueprints for complex processing.
-Persistent footer and sidebar feedback forms with conditional logic, Arabic RTL support, and direct database integration.
+- **Feedback Widgets**: Flask routes for simple submissions and API blueprints for complex processing, with Arabic RTL support and direct database integration.
-- **Contact Management**: Migrated to Flask routes for optimal performance.
-Direct database operations for CRUD functionality, hard delete functionality, bulk import/export, and integration with survey distribution.
+- **Contact Management**: Migrated to Flask routes for CRUD functionality, bulk import/export, and integration with survey distribution.
 - **User Preferences**: Flask routes for settings management with native session integration.
 - **Integration Testing**: Flask routes for real-time integration health monitoring and testing.
-- **Internationalization**: Full bilingual system (Arabic/English) with JSON translation dictionaries, template helpers, JavaScript toggles, and complete RTL/LTR support.
+- **Internationalization**: Full bilingual system (Arabic/English) with JSON translation dictionaries, template helpers, and complete RTL/LTR support.
 - **UI/UX Decisions**: Unified navigation with a 4-tab structure (Surveys, Analytics, Integrations, Settings), consistent layout system, and comprehensive design system with standardized components and responsive design.
 Emphasis on progressive disclosure and simplified workflows.

 ## External Dependencies